PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 opt-in complete reconciliation dictionary as the unchanged first statement of the positive guard.
 The following sort and layout inference remain in place, and no scan is added.

+The terminal InstanceNorm residual-add-to-single-post-adapter owner returns the fixed one-counter dictionary `optimized_transpose_instancenorm_residual_add_to_single_post_adapter_nhwc_chains`.
+It prunes unused tensors and synchronizes the live LayoutState only after a positive rewrite, so that counter is complete mutation evidence for the owner.

+Two production occurrences exist.
+Indexed binary-layout convergence consumes the first result with `residual_graph_index`; the terminal direct call after diagnostics-aware normalization/pad cleanup currently discards its result.
+A strict characterization contract selects only that direct call for the future `_terminal_instancenorm_residual_add_stats` target.
+It fixes the live LayoutState argument, retained terminal residual/Mul/Concat successor, and the single graph-indexed nested occurrence.
+Retaining the direct result must remain an assignment-only orchestration change with no consumer or additional graph work.